Prodigals, Their Loved Ones and the Boundaries that Helps Bring About Their Inner Transformation

 And he arose and came to his father.
 But when he was still a great way off, his father saw him and had compassion, and ran and fell on his neck and kissed him.
 Luke 15:20

 Jesus, using this parable to illustrate the love of God, reveals the heart of God, as we see the only place in the Bible where God runs.
 In the Middle East it would be humiliating for a father to do this, especially for a son living a depraved life with sinners.
 But this reveals the heart of our God.
 God will run towards every man, woman, and child who turns from their ways and calls on Him.
 It doesn’t matter how far away a person is from God.
 In this story, the prodigal son was a great way off, but we see that the Father saw him.
 He was always looking for His son to return even though they are far away.
+Here we see Jesus reveal the Father’s heart in the story of the lost sheep, the lost coin and the lost son.
 What an awesome and merciful God we serve.
 He keeps His eye on us even though we are a great distances away, doing unmentionable things.
 David wrote about this in Psalms 139:7-10;

 Where can I go from Your Spirit?
 Or where can I flee from Your presence?
 If I ascend into heaven, You are there; if I make my bed in hell, behold, You are there.
 If I take the wings of the morning, and dwell in the uttermost parts of the sea, even there Your hand shall lead me, and Your right hand shall hold me.

 This is the heart of a loving God who wants to show mercy and compassion to us, if we will repent of going our way and choose His.

 But the father said to his servants, “Bring out the best robe and put it on him, and put a ring on his hand and sandals on his feet.”
 Luke 15:22